Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network: Methodology

 \subsection{Multimodal Architecture}

 As already pointed out we exploited a two-branch (one for LiDAR and one for color images) architecture based on PMF \cite{zhuang2021perceptionaware}.
-We modified the architecture to make our model able to deal with unimodal scenarios on top of the multimodal one, \sm{minimizing the performance loss with respect to the multimodal regime}.
-This choice is \sm{motivated by many safety issues (\eg, the need of a seamless classification) and realistic conditions (\eg, differential slipping in the sensor synchronization) that may cause some missing acquisition for one of the sensors.
-In our scheme, even if one modality (RGB or LiDAR) is not available, the pipeline can keep on working.} \\
+We modified the architecture to make our model able to deal with unimodal scenarios on top of the multimodal \cut{one}.
+This choice is {motivated by many safety issues (\eg, the need for a seamless classification) and realistic conditions (\eg, differential slipping in the sensor synchronization) that may cause some missing acquisition for one of the sensors. \cut{Our scheme works even if one modality is not available.}

 \textbf{Symmetric-Model structure.} Figure \ref{fig:pipeline} represents the whole pipeline of our model.
-We moved from an asymmetric architecture (LiDAR as primary information and RGB data as side information) to a symmetric one (balanced across LiDAR and RGB information), developing a two-branch architecture that \sm{jointly} outputs LiDAR and color predictions.\\ Our model takes as input the RGB image and the projected LiDAR point cloud.
-The projection is made in such a way as to make the point cloud aligned with its RGB counterpart.\\ In detail, LiDAR samples are projected in 2D space via perspective transformation \sm{aligning their point of view to the one of the camera as in \cite{zhuang2021perceptionaware,cortinhal2020salsanext}}.
-These 2D features contain 5 values for each pixel position $(d,x,y,z,r)$, where $d = \sqrt{x^2+y^2+z^2}$ is the distance of a point from the camera, $(x,y,z)$ are the 3D point coordinates and $r$ is the \sm{associated} reflectance.
+We moved from an asymmetric architecture (LiDAR as primary information and RGB data as side information) to a symmetric one (balanced across LiDAR and RGB information), developing a two-branch architecture that {jointly} outputs LiDAR and color predictions.
+Our model takes as input the RGB image and the projected LiDAR point cloud.
+The projection is made in such a way as to make the point cloud aligned with its RGB counterpart.
+In detail, LiDAR samples are projected in 2D space via perspective transformation {aligning their point of view to the one of the camera as in \cite{zhuang2021perceptionaware,cortinhal2020salsanext}}.
+These 2D features contain 5 values for each pixel position $(d,x,y,z,r)$, where $d = \sqrt{x^2+y^2+z^2}$ is the distance of a point from the camera, $(x,y,z)$ are the 3D point coordinates and $r$ is the {associated} reflectance.
 A similar procedure can be employed on the segmentation labels, obtaining 2D remappings.
-We remark that, since the padding values (pixels where no LiDAR points fall into) are set to unlabeled and ignored during optimization, such 2D labels are suitable to optimize the image branch as well.
-An example of a mapped point cloud is reported in the bottom half of Figure \ref{fig:inpaint}.\\
+We remark that, since the padding values (pixels where no LiDAR points fall into) are set to unlabeled and ignored during optimization, such 2D labels are also suitable to optimize the image branch.
+An example of a mapped point cloud is reported in the bottom half of Figure \ref{fig:inpaint}.

-\textbf{Feature-Alignment.} In order to make the architecture symmetrical and aligned, we replace the self-attention-based fusion modules of PMF \cite{zhuang2021perceptionaware} with weighted sums of feature vectors, at 4 different feature levels:
+\textbf{Feature-Alignment.} To make the architecture symmetrical and aligned, we replace the self-attention-based fusion modules of PMF \cite{zhuang2021perceptionaware} with weighted sums of feature vectors, at 4 different feature levels:

 where $\mathbf{F}_{C,i}$ is the $i$-th feature generated by the color branch, $\mathbf{F}_{L,i}$ is $i$-th feature generated by the LiDAR branch, $\mathbf{F}_{i}$ is the combined feature, $r$ is a parameter that balances the two data sources and $i=0,1,2,3$ defines the depth level.
 Note that $\mathbf{F} \in \mathbb{R}_0^+$ due to ReLU activations used in the network.